oss-slu/stl_metro_dat_api/setup.md

 ```

 - Verify containers are running: `docker ps` (should list `zookeeper`, `kafka`, and `postgres`).
+- **Important!** If you make changes to your code, you must update your Docker Containers so Docker can get the newest version of your code.
+To do this, run: `docker-compose -f docker/docker-compose.yml build`
 - To stop: `docker-compose -f docker/docker-compose.yml down`.
   - If not initialized correctly, remove volumes when taking down containers: `docker-compose -f docker/docker-compose.yml down -v`
 - If issues occur (e.g., port conflicts), check logs: `docker logs <container_name>`.